 Founding Member and President of Parents Across America

-	Co-Author of two books:
+Contributor to two books:

 Digital Networking for School Reform

 Left Behind in the Race to the Top: Realities of Education Reform